fermmm/group-date/README.md

 ## Docker

 You can build the project as a Docker image with a standard `docker build` command.
-The commands below let you quickly build and run the example on port 80:
+The commands below let you quickly build and run on port 80:

 ```
 docker build -t node-ts:latest .